chloefrfr/Cronus/README.md

 Fortnite Backend written in C# and aims to be very performant.

-# Getting Started
+# Getting Started and TODO List

-Please read [Getting Started](./SETUP.md) on how to setup the project.
+Please read [Getting Started](./Docs/SETUP.md) on how to setup the project. <br />

-# Next

-- [ ] Add XMPP.
-- [ ] Add Friend System.
-- [ ] Save the world.
-- [ ] Add a web interface.
-- [ ] More secuirty eg. rate limiting, token validation, etc.
-- [ ] More caching and a better system for handling cache.
+If you want to see what is future work, please read [TODO List](./Docs/TODO.md).

 # Goals